elclandestin0/item-catalog-project/README.md

 meant to be open-source, so you can fork it, make your own modifications and request to pull it back.
 We can then discuss whether it is a good feature to be uploaded, or not!

 ![screen shot 2018-02-02 at 6 33 51 pm](https://user-images.githubusercontent.com/5374699/35759523-340bc8a4-0848-11e8-9319-d8474452ba94.png)

- However, if the card belongs to you and you're logged in, then it shows the edit/delete icon.

 Login using your favourite social media platform and you'll be taken to the home page.
 In the home page, you'll see cards that display each individual category (created by users).

 ![screen shot 2018-02-02 at 6 33 07 pm](https://user-images.githubusercontent.com/5374699/35759521-32fb13ac-0848-11e8-81fa-4f774f594c5c.png)

  Clicking on the card title (name of the sport) will take you to a page where it display the sport's items.
 There, you can create your own cards and also edit/delete cards.
 It should be noted that while you can access a sports category's items page when you're logged out or if it doesn't belong to you, you can't add a new card.